+A center that handles telephone calls?
+Hardly.
+Telephone calls are just one type of transaction.
+Further, the word center doesn't accurately depict the many multi-site environments, nor the growing number of organizations that have telecommuting programs.
 Various individuals and organizations have tried to define call center but like definitions of leadership "or" customer service many miss the mark or are created to serve a specific purpose.
 So, let's go at this from a different angle.
 Characteristics of a call center generally include: Calls go to a group of people, not a specific person.
 In other words, agents are cross-trained to handle a variety of transactions.

-- use of advanced network services (e.g., 800 and 888 services) and voice processing capabilities ("press one for this, two for that," or "please enter your account number...").
+Use of advanced network services (e.g., 800 and 888 services) and voice processing capabilities ("press one for this, two for that," or "please enter your account number...").

 Agents have quick access to current information, via specialized database programs.
 This means that any agent has access to the current status of your account, products, services and other information.
 Call centers represent a unique management challenge.
 Forecasting calls, calculating staffing requirements, organizing sensible schedules, managing the environment in real-time, and, in general, getting the right people in the right places at the right times.

 Call Centers in India